MaxDevelo/MaxDevelo/README.md

 - 💡  I like to explore new codage and develop software solutions.
 - 🎓  I'm currently studying in Highschool and close to start studies in Computer Science.
-- 🌱  I'm on track for learning more game developement.

 # 👨🏻‍💻 About Me